Our Blog

 Sketches of Minnesota

-Sketches of MinnesotaA community-inspired civic improv comedy tour Connecting through Comedy and Community The Minnesota Humanities Center and Danger Boat Productions launched Sketches of Minnesota during the summer of 2024 to encourage active listening, facilitate real conversation, and to have a night of fun.
-This unique initiative allows attendees to… Read More
+Sketches of MinnesotaA community-inspired civic improv comedy tour Connecting through Comedy and Community The Minnesota Humanities Center and Danger Boat Productions launched Sketches of Minnesota during the summer of 2024 to encourage active listening, facilitate real conversation, and to provide communities throughout the state with a night of fun.
+This unique initiative allows attendees space for… Read More

 program